dufferzafar/Python-Scripts/README.md

 Parses [Networx](http://www.softperfect.com/products/networx) backup XMLs and outputs the data in js format.

-I then used chart.js to create charts of my internet usage.

 **Tech:** datetime module.
 XML parsing.

 This script has been moved to a new repository - [Internet-Usage](http://github.com/dufferzafar/internet-usage).